Desert: Classification

 Cold deserts, sometimes known as temperate deserts, occur at higher latitudes than hot deserts, and the aridity is caused by the dryness of the air.
 Some cold deserts are far from the ocean and others are separated by mountain ranges from the sea, and in both cases, there is insufficient moisture in the air to cause much precipitation.
 The largest of these deserts are found in Central Asia.
 Others occur on the eastern side of the Rocky Mountains, the eastern side of the southern Andes and in southern Australia.
 Polar deserts are a particular class of cold desert.
 The air is very cold and carries little moisture so little precipitation occurs and what does fall, usually snow, is carried along in the often strong wind and may form blizzards, drifts and dunes similar to those caused by dust and sand in other desert regions.
 In Antarctica, for example, the annual precipitation is about 50 mm on the central plateau and some ten times that amount on some major peninsulas.

 Based on precipitation alone, hyperarid deserts receive less than 25 mm of rainfall a year; they have no annual seasonal cycle of precipitation and experience twelve-month periods with no rainfall at all.
 Arid deserts receive between 25 and 200 mm in a year and semiarid deserts between 200 and 500 mm.
 However, such factors as the temperature, humidity, rate of evaporation and evapotranspiration, and the moisture storage capacity of the ground have a marked effect on the degree of aridity and the plant and animal life that can be sustained.
 Rain falling in the cold season may be more effective at promoting plant growth, and defining the boundaries of deserts and the semiarid regions that surround them on the grounds of precipitation alone is problematic.

 A semi-arid desert or a steppe is a version of the arid desert with much more rainfall, vegetation and higher humidity.
 These regions feature a semi-arid climate and are less extreme than regular deserts.
 Like arid deserts, temperatures can vary greatly in semi deserts.
 They share some characteristics of a true desert and are usually located at the edge of deserts and continental dry areas.
 They usually receive precipitation from 250 to 500 mm but this can vary due to evapotranspiration and soil nutrition.
-Semi deserts can be found in the Tabernas Desert (and some of the Spanish Plateau), The Sahel, The Eurasian Steppe, most of Central Asia, the Western US, most of Northern Mexico, portions of South America (especially in Argentina) and the Australian Outback.
+Semi-deserts can be found in the high elevations of the Tabernas Desert (and some parts of the Spanish Plateau), The Sahel, The Eurasian Steppe, most of Central Asia, the Western US, most of Northern Mexico, portions of South America (especially in Argentina) and the Australian Outback.
 They usually feature BSh (hot steppe) or BSk (temperate steppe) in the Köppen climate classification.